Limosilactobacillus reuteri: Intestinal health

 One of the better documented effects of L. reuteri is a significant reduction of symptom duration in pediatric diarrheal disease.
-L. reuteri is effective as a prophylactic for this illness; children fed it while healthy are less likely to fall ill with diarrhea.
-With regard to prevention of gut infections, comparative research found L. reuteri to be more potent than other probiotics.
-Animal research found it to reduce motor complexes and thus intestinal motility.
+L. reuteri is effective as a prophylactic for this illness; children fed it while healthy are less likely to experience diarrhea.
+With regard to prevention of gut infections, comparative research reported L. reuteri to be more potent than other probiotics.
+Animal research reported it to reduce motor complexes and thus intestinal motility.

-Limosilactobacillus reuteri may be effective treating necrotizing enterocolitis in preterm infants.
+L. reuteri may be effective treating necrotizing enterocolitis in preterm infants.
 Meta-analysis of randomized studies suggests that L. reuteri can reduce the incidence of sepsis and shorten the required duration of hospital treatment in this population.

-Limosilactobacillus reuteri is an effective treatment against infant colic.
+L. reuteri is an effective treatment against infant colic.
 Studies suggest that colicky infants treated with L. reuteri experience a reduction in time spent crying compared to those treated with simethicone or placebo.
 However, colic is still poorly understood, and it is not clear why or how L. reuteri ameliorates its symptoms.
 One theory holds that affected infants cry because of gastrointestinal discomfort; if this is the case, it is plausible that L. reuteri somehow acts to lessen this discomfort, since its primary residence is inside the gut.

 Gastric health

-Limosilactobacillus reuteri have a pronounced anti-helicobacter activity and its use as adjuvant therapy of H. pylori in children appears to be very promising, especially in the case of detection of infection with H. pylori with no absolute indication of eradication.

-Growing evidence indicates L. reuteri is capable of fighting the gut pathogen Helicobacter pylori, which causes peptic ulcers and is endemic in parts of the developing world.
-One study showed dietary supplementation of L. reuteri alone reduces, but does not eradicate, H. pylori in the gut.
-Another study found the addition of L. reuteri to omeprazole therapy dramatically increased (from 0% to 60%) the cure rate of H. pylori-infected patients compared to the drug alone.
-Yet another study showed that L. reuteri effectively suppressed H. pylori infection and decreased the occurrence of dyspeptic symptoms, although it did not improve the outcome of antibiotic therapy.
+L. reuteri may be an effective treatment for H. pylori infection and may lead to an improvement of H. pylori-associated gastrointestinal symptoms such as peptic ulcers, reducing specific symptoms such as diarrhea and frequent abdominal distention.
+L. reuteri may cause fewer side effects than antibiotics.
+A 2005 study reported the addition of L. reuteri to omeprazole therapy dramatically increased (from 0% to 60%) the cure rate of H. pylori-infected patients compared to the drug alone.
+A 2008 study reported that L. reuteri effectively suppressed H. pylori infection and decreased the occurrence of dyspeptic symptoms, although it did not improve the outcome of antibiotic therapy.
+A 2015 study reported a pronounced anti-helicobacter activity and L. reuteri use as an adjuvant therapy in children, especially in the case of detection of infection with H. pylori with no absolute indication of eradication.

-Limosilactobacillus reuteri has the potential to suppress H. Pylori infection and may lead to an improvement of H. Pylori-associated gastrointestinal symptoms, reducing specific symptoms such as diarrhea and frequent abdominal distention.
-In the future, L. reuteri can become a central part of a strategy to avoid using antibiotics and fighting antibiotic resistance in H. pylori infections and besides fighting antibiotics resistance, L. reuteri may be a great alternative treatment for H. pylori causing fewer side effects than antibiotics.